Welcome to our Team

 Outside of work, Raewyn adores being a grandmother to her seven grandchildren, and also makes time for her other hobbies such as reading.

-An avid mountain-biker, Sam spends much of his spare time on the downhill trails in the Redwoods, and also enjoys travelling.
+An avid mountain-biker, Sam spends much of his spare time enjoying the outdoors, and also enjoys travelling.

 Chris de Groot